The Owls Plexus

 - on roost along a dry sand wash in Kruger National Park, South Africa; photo 1, photo 2

-- captive specimen in the Arizona Sonora Desert Museum, Tucson, Arizona.- Eagle-Owl (Bubo bubo)
+- captive specimen in the Arizona Sonora Desert Museum, Tucson, Arizona.

 - captive specimen I photographed in the city of Shillong, in the state of Meghalaya, in remote northeast India.